23/resumable.js/README.md

 It's a JavaScript library providing multiple simultaneous, stable and resumable uploads via the HTML5 File API.

 The library is designed to introduce fault-tolerance into the upload of large files through HTTP.
 This is done by splitting each files into small chunks; whenever the upload of a chunk fails, uploading is retried until the procedure completes.
 This allows uploads to automatically resume uploading after a network connection is lost either locally or to the server.
-Additionally, it allows for users to pause and resume uploads without loosing state.
+Additionally, it allows for users to pause, resume and even recover uploads without loosing state.

-Resumable.js relies on the `HTML5 File API` and the ability to chunks files into smaller pieces.
+Resumable.js does not have any external dependencies other the `HTML5 File API`.
+This is relied on for the ability to chunk files into smaller pieces.
 Currently, this means that support is limited to Firefox 4+ and Chrome 11+.

+Samples and examples are available in the `samples/` folder.
+Please push your own as Markdow to help document the project.

 ### How can I use it?